 Are Essential Oils Safe For Teething Babies?

 The safety of essential oils varies depending on its intent of use (colic or teething), method of application (topical or diffusion), and the baby’s age and health condition (4).
-Some essentials oils could be safe when used for babies of a certain age group.
+Some essential oils could be safe when used for babies of a certain age group.
 Older babies may be able to use more types of essential oils than younger infants.

 Nevertheless, the safety and suitability may differ among babies of the same age group.
 Therefore, it is best to consult a certified aromatherapist, essential oil practitioner, or pediatrician before trying essential oils for teething.
 An expert would tell you the right type and dosage of the essential oil to avoid any adverse reactions.

 How Might Essential Oils Help Babies With Teething Pain?